BenaroyaResearch/RIntroClass/docs/RImport.md

 #### NA - what is it?

-What is an 'NA'?  **NA** is a specific string that has special meaning in **R** - 'not available'  You should use NA instead of blanks, whitespace, period ('.'), or any other character or string.
+What is an 'NA'?  *NA*, sometimes referred to as a 'missing value', is a specific string that has special meaning in **R** - 'not available'  You should use NA instead of blanks, whitespace, period ('.'), or any other character or string.
 If you need to specify why some data is missing, do that in a comment field.
 If you use something other than NA for missing number, ```read.csv()``` or other importers will be confused and think that the entire column is strings instead of numbers.

 Back to our situation, how many NAs are therein our set?
 One way to do that is to first we can test each element of the vector to see if it's NA